In this short guide, you’ll see the steps to run any batch file from Python.

-To start, here is a simple template that you can use to run a batch file from Python:
+To start, here is a simple template that you can use to run a batch file directly from Python:

-import subprocess subprocess.call([r'path where the batch file is stored\name of the batch file.bat'])
+subprocess.run([r"path where the batch file is stored\file_name.bat"])

 Steps to Run a Batch File from Python